-Meredith College’s Accreditation Council for Education in Nutrition and Dietetics (ACEND)-accredited Dietetic Internship program provides college graduates who have met the DPD requirements with the knowledge and supervised practice needed to enter this fast-growing field of nutrition.
-The dietetic internship prepares men and women for the Registered Dietitian Nutritionist exam and, ultimately, a career as a Registered Dietitian.
+Meredith College’s Dietetic Internship program provides college graduates who have met the DPD requirements with the knowledge and supervised practice needed to enter this fast-growing field of nutrition.
+The dietetic internship prepares students for the Registered Dietitian Nutritionist exam and, ultimately, a career as a Registered Dietitian.
 Meredith’s location is ideal for internship participants, who can work at some of the world’s top corporations and medical centers, as well as in local human services agencies and school systems.
 And, those completing the internship earn six credit hours toward the M.S. in Nutrition from Meredith

-Traditional Dietetic Internship Pathway: This program provides the intern with all of their rotation sites and takes place in the Raleigh-Durham, NC area.
+Traditional Dietetic Internship Pathway: This program provides the student with all of their rotation sites and takes place in the Raleigh-Durham, NC area.

-Individualized Supervised Practice Pathway Dietetic Internship (ISPP): In this flexible rotation, the intern locates and identifies all of their rotation sites at least 150 miles outside the Raleigh-Durham, NC area.
+Individualized Supervised Practice Pathway Dietetic Internship (ISPP): In this flexible rotation, the student locates and identifies all of their rotation sites at least 150 miles outside the Raleigh-Durham, NC area.

 Meredith College Dietetic Internship is Step 2 in your journey to becoming a Registered Dietitian Nutritionist (RDN).